Fragarah/AlbionConsoleTest/README.md

 1. Make sure you have .NET 8.0 SDK installed
 2. Clone the repository
 3. Navigate to the project directory
-4. Copy `Data/mailconfig.example.json` to `Data/mailconfig.json` and update it with your email settings:
+4. Create `Data/mailconfig.json` file with your email settings:

 ```json
 {